 And if you think there’s not much in season yet, think again!
-I made this Spring Farm To Table Fritatta mostly with ingredients from yesterday’s Boulder County Farmer’s Market
+I made this Spring Farm-To-Table Frittata mostly with ingredients from yesterday’s Boulder County Farmer’s Market .

 But no matter what you picked up at the market or have in the fridge, you can use whatever you have on hand to make this frittata.
 Frittatas are basically an Italian crustless quiche.
 It’s a one-pan meal that is so quick and easy to make on a Sunday and eat for breakfast or lunch throughout the week.
-Simply sautee whatever veggies or mix-ins you want, wisk together eggs and cream with a little S&P, then add the eggs to the veggies, pop it in the oven, and voila!
+Simply sauté whatever veggies or mix-ins you want, whisk together eggs and cream with a little S&P, then add the eggs to the veggies, pop it in the oven, and bon apetit!

 Share your farm to table meals and and tag us on Facebook or Instagram @healthyharvests or by using the hashtag #eatrealfood.

 - ¾ cup thinly slice shallots or onions

 - 1 cup mushrooms, sliced

 - 1½ cups spinach, washed and chopped